-However, there is a considerable amount of prospective demand that it would not appear possible to accommodate given the assumed T4 construction program.
-It needs to be noted that to the extent that ARTC can determine, this prospective demand is not associated with a current T4 nomination.
+However, there is a considerable amount of prospective demand that it will not be possible to accommodate given the likely T4 construction program.
 This Strategy has identified the timing of projects required for T4 volumes based on the timing aspirations of the producers.
-However, the 'required by' dates are obviously in advance of the true requirement and in some cases the projects could not be physically constructed in the required timeframe.
+However, the 'required by' dates are obviously in advance of the ability of the coal chain to accommodate them.
 As such it is inevitable that the project timeframes will be revised in future Strategies.